 How do you know if you should quit your job?
-By considering these issues before you resign yourself to looking for new work (though I personally think quitting is exciting, because it offers so many new opportunities!).
+Ask yourself these questions before you resign from your current job and start looking for new work.

-Have you heard of Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?
+If you haven’t read Tim Ferriss’ The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich?, now is the time.
 It’s an excellent career resource, and can help you figure out how to manage your career effectively and strategically.

 The days of quitting a job you don’t like and knowing you’ll find another job soon are gone.
 The reported unemployment numbers are higher than they’ve been in decades, and when you add the number of people who’re underemployed or have simply given up looking for work, the numbers are frightening.